Selling Antiques Guide

-The Selling Antiques Guide – How you can profit by selling other peoples antiques
+The Selling Antiques Guide – How you can profit by selling antiques

 Buying antiques to re-sell can be very profitable but it does come with a large element of risk.

 By doing some careful planning, reading and studying of our guide you will minimise that risk and you might find yourself on a path to making a living by doing what you love.

 The beginning of every business starts with ensuring that you have a product that is worthy of a profit margin which will make you money at the end when all expenses are factored in.

 Antique Fairs are a great way to find some treasures, however it will be difficult to make a profit if you don’t bargain on the price.

 - Most sellers expect you will bargain for the antique you like and that is included in the price tag.
 You should be able to knock off a 10% from the total price.
 However a discretion and politeness is recommended, surely if something is already reasonably priced there is no need to push your luck.
 Also some sellers are more shy than others and you could make them feel uncomfortable with bargaining, that isn’t to say you shouldn’t try if you think the price can be better, but be diplomatic about it.

 - Make sure you look for invitations to future antique fairs laying around the tables.
 This way you will save yourself the ticket entry that each antique fair asks for.
 To ensure there will be enough people on such fairs and that regulars will keep coming the Antique dealers on the fairs distribute free invitations to future antique fairs.

 - Look for Antique Fair calendars and try your luck on a few.